How to apply for a grant

 Trustees meet 3 times a year to consider applications, usually in spring, summer and autumn.

-The next Trustee meeting will be held on Monday 17th July 2017.
-The deadline for receiving completed applications for this meeting is now closed.
-The date of the autumn meeting will be decided at the summer meeting and published on this website.
+The next Trustee meeting will be held on Friday 23rd of March 2018.
+The deadline for receiving completed applications for this meeting is Thursday 1st March 2018.

 If your application is for funding under £1,000 this can be processed outside of scheduled meeting dates and usually within 4-6 weeks.